 4 | Intuitive eating isn’t working for you because you’re still holding on to diet beliefs.

 Counting carbs or fat grams, worrying about meeting your protein intake, or watching your sugar for weight loss purposes are all part of diet culture.
 This doesn’t mean these things are easy to release.
 They’re definitely not.
-In many ways, I’m still unlearning many of the messages I’ve grown up with and personally adhered to for many years.
-Just as eating full-fat foods can feel very foreign to someone who’s subsisted on low-fat and fat-free, eating rice, corn, and pasta after a long hiatus may also feel foreign.
-Try to practice self-compassion and show yourself patience during this process.
+In many ways, I’m still unlearning the messages I grew up with and have personally adhered to for many years.
+Just as eating full-fat foods can feel very foreign to someone who’s subsisted on low-fat and fat-free foods, eating rice, corn, and pasta after a long hiatus may also feel foreign.
+Try to practice self-compassion and be patient with yourself during this process.

 Related: 10 Signs You’re Still Dieting (And How to Stop)